artefactual-labs/rdss-archivematica/compose/dev/README.md

     $ docker-compose ps

-You shouls see something like the following:
+You should see something like the following:

 ```
-docker-compose ps
+$ docker-compose ps
                Name                              Command               State                            Ports
 --------------------------------------------------------------------------------------------------------------------------------------
 dev_archivematica-dashboard_1         /bin/sh -c /usr/local/bin/ ...
 Up      8000/tcp